 Share your enthusiasm for science and spark the imagination of visiting families and schoolchildren.

 The application period for the Teen Volunteer Program is temporarily closed, due to COVID-19 restrictions.
 Please check back on this page regularly for upcoming teen applications and opportunities.

 The Lawrence Hall of Science offers a fun, dynamic program for teens only.
 All teens enter the program in May, volunteering in various capacities for the summer or throughout the year.
 This is a great way for them to fulfill community service requirements, gain job skills, and learn about communicating science to the public.
 Volunteering here will give teens great experiences in public speaking, educational programs, customer service, and general job skills.
 Volunteers will work with staff at The Lawrence, with UC Berkeley college interns, and with other teens from all around the Bay Area.

 Volunteer work will include:

-Our next adult volunteer orientation is Saturday, November 6th, 11:00 a.m.–1:30 p.m.
+Our next adult volunteer orientation is Saturday, January 29th, from 11:00 a.m.–1:30 p.m.
 Sign up today to attend the upcoming orientation.

 Interested?
 Submit the application and save the date for the next volunteer orientation.
 Email Veronica Urdaneta if you have questions.